deepavadakan/Citibike-Analysis/README.md

 - The most popular days of the week to rent bikes as well as the days when bikes are rented for the longest time.

 Notes:
-- Ages upto 100 only were considered in he dataset.
+- Ages up to 100 only were considered in the dataset.
 - Only Male and Female was included in gender.

 ## Tableau Visualization